-Labelling diagrams and maps are common tasks in the IELTS listening and reading sections.
+Labelling IELTS bar graph questions, diagrams and maps are common tasks in the IELTS listening and reading sections.
 The tasks include reading passages to find the correct label to a particular part of the diagram.
-The reading section has different levels of difficulty for the academic and the general test.
+The IELTS reading test has different levels of difficulty for the academic and the general test.

 Most species burrow into the soil and bury dung in tunnels directly underneath the pats, which are hollowed out from within.
 Some large species originating from France excavate tunnels to a depth of approximately 30 cm below the dung pat.
 These beetles make sausage-shaped brood chambers along the tunnels.